Prescrypto/RexChain/README.md

-# PrescryptoChain - a blockchain implementation
+# PrescryptChain - a Python - NoSQL based lightweight, cryptographically enabled, centralised blockchain implementation – Originally forked from NaiveChain, but none of the original code remains.

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
 Especially source-code-wisely.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.